 Subsidy income is a function of transport activity cost and work categories.
 The subsidy available for the work categories varies from no subsidy to 100%, with the majority of the subsidy being 54%.
-The council has assumed there will be no change to the current government funding formula and as such, has applied the subsidy at the level advised by NZ Transport Agency Waka Kotahi at the time of preparing the plan.
+The council has assumed there will be no change to the current government funding formula

-Actual subsidy rates and Likelihood: Low

-criteria for approved works change from the time the Long Term Plan is compiled.
+Actual subsidy rates and criteria for approved works change from the time the Long Term Plan is compiled.